kabtoffe/xrm-powershell-advanced-function-generator/README.md

 # xrm-powershell-advanced-function-generator
-Code generator to create advanced functions to wrap Microsoft.Xrm.Data.PowerShell -module cmdlets.
+> A code generator to create advanced functions to wrap Microsoft.Xrm.Data.PowerShell -module cmdlets.

+The idea is to generate poweruser tools for use with Dynamics 365 (CRM).
+The cmdlets that the Microsoft.Xrm.Data.PowerShell-module provides are fine for static scripts but not for "day-to-day" stuff as the are quite verbose.
+This project is alla about generating easy to use commands that "just work".
+You can obviously use these in your scripts as well.

+Right now only strings and picklists are supported with more to come.
+Check the test file to see examples on how to call the generator and how to use resulting functions.
+There are templates for Get, New, Set and Remove -verbs.
+Eg. generating all four for Account would result in these functions:
+- Get-XrmAccount
+- New-XrmAccount
+- Set-XrmAccount
+- Remove-XrmAccount

 To get a nice ordered attribute list to use with this you should probably do it in Excel.
-But you can use the Xrm.Data-cmdlets like this if you like:
+But you can use the Xrm.Data-cmdlets and crm metadata like this if you like:
 ```
 $Attributes = Get-CrmEntityAttributes -EntityLogicalName account |
     Where-Object { "picklist","string" -contains $_.AttributeType } |